emiram01/Minute-Maze/README.md

 Most models and animations were made by me using [Blender](https://www.blender.org/).
 More info on the maze generation process can be found at [Catlike Coding](https://catlikecoding.com/).

+Credits for the sound effects goes to [SoundBible](https://soundbible.com/).

 ## 🎞 Demo